01 of 03

 About the Technique

-A knitter can never have too many different cast on and bind off techniques in her arsenal.
-This stretchy bind off is very simple and is great to use at the edges of shawls which need to be stretched out in blocking, and on cuffs.
+A knitter can never have too many different cast on and bind off techniques in their arsenal.
+This stretchy bind off is very simple and is great to use at the edges of shawls that need to be stretched out in blocking, and on cuffs.
 Fitted garments like socks, that require some give to put on really benefit from this style of binding off.
 It gives a nice looking chained edge, with plenty of give, and it bounces right back into shape.
 This simple technique is a variation on the regular bind off that will make your knitted garments easier to take on and off.Continue to 2 of 3 below.

 02 of 03

-Bind Off Differences
+Bind off Differences

 In a regular bind off, you knit the first two stitches.
 Here, you knit the first two stitches together through the back loops.
 Start by inserting the tip of the right needle into the back of both stitches and then knitting them.

 Next, return the single stitch that is on the right needle to the left needle by slipping it purlwise.
 Then, just repeat the first two steps across the whole row until all the stitches are bound off.Continue to 3 of 3 below.